keencyclist/topics/README.md

 I also tried using Naive Bayes models.
 The NB model using the Bernouilli distribution and the basic count vectorizer had, after tweaking the parameters, an accuracy of 97.3%.
 This was improved by using the Multinomial distribution and the TF-IDF vectorizer, which provided an accuracy of 99.1%.

 I also used a support vector machines (SVM) model.
-This model is less computationally efficient than the other two, but is reasonable fast if one limits the number of features to less than 1,000 (with no loss of accuracy).
-It requires tweaking the parameters.
-The best SVM model had an accuracy of 96.1% -- good, but worse than all the previous models.
+This model is less computationally efficient than the other two, but is reasonably fast if one limits the number of features to less than 1,000 (this restriction does not reduce the SVM model's accuracy).
+The SVM model accuracy is particulary dependent on selecting hyper-parameters.
+The best SVM model had an accuracy of 96.1% -- good, but worse than any of the other models.

 ### Misclassified Data
-With the best model, and a testing set of 30%, there were only 4 misclassified posts, as follows:
+With the best model (Naive Bayes with TF-IDF), there were only 4 misclassified posts in the testing set (30% of the data):

-  - two very short posts inluding one that was only 9 words.
+  - two very short posts inluding one that was only nine words.
   - an advertising link.
-  - an AskScience post about chicken and egg allergies that had the word "eating."
+  - an AskScience post about chicken and egg allergies that contained the word "eating."

 ### Ask Science vs. Ask Historians